GustavoFurtad2/transformice-dungeon/readme.md

-A module mini game for the game Transformice
+A module minigame for the game Transformice

-players are placed in a dungeon and each one has their own path where they need to fight monsters, in the end the paths reach the middle of each player and they have to battle each other
+players are placed in a dungeon and each one has to follow a path where they have to face monsters, at the end the paths reach the middle of each player's dungeon and they have to battle each other